arras-energy/gridlabd-template/README.md

 # Publishing Templates

-When a change is made to a template or a new template is created, you must run the `publish.sh` script to update the templates from the indexes.
+When a change is made to a template or a new template is created, the `publish.sh` script updates the templates from the indexes.

 ## Example